Victoriaokezie1/worklink/README.md

 You can view the full wireframe prototype [here](https://miro.com/app/board/uXjVJtm1B6M=/?share_link_id=887790559828)

-All mockups and userflows are included in the `resources_and_visuals` folder for viewing, providing a complete visual understanding of WorkLink’s design and functionality.
+All mockups and userflows are included for viewing below, providing a complete visual understanding of WorkLink’s design and functionality.

 ## Mockups